-What current or past work have I enjoyed?
-Examples: 1) developing business or financial strategies, 2) creating business plans and writing proposals, 4) researching, 5) team building, 6) teaching, 7) project management, 8) organizing events, 9) performing, 10) problem solving, 11) exploring business opportunities with others, 12) photography, 13) making costume designs for local community playhouse , What hobbies or leisure activities do I want in my life?
+Examples: 1) developing business or financial strategies, 2) creating business plans and writing proposals, 4) researching, 5) team building, 6) teaching, 7) project management, 8) organizing events, 9) performing, 10) problem solving, 11) exploring business opportunities with others, 12) photography, 13) making costume designs for local community playhouse What hobbies or leisure activities do I want in my life?

-English 1) almin a flat 2) madin 2) hand almidia 4) akiin 5) malkin 6) Examples: 1) playing a flute, 2) reading, 3) horseback riding, 4) skiing, 5) walking, 6) hiking, 7) listening to music, 8) writing in journals, 9) visiting museums, 10) going to the theatre, 11) watching documentaries, 12) traveling, 13) planting in my garden, 14) exercise, 15) spending quality time with family and friends, 16) studying languages, 17) volunteering charity or humanitarian work, 18) dancing, 19) snowboarding, 20) camping.
+theatre, 11) watching documentaries, 12) traveling, 13) planting in my garden, 14) exercise, 15) spending quality time with family and friends, 16) studying languages, 17) volunteering charity or humanitarian work, 18) dancing, 19) snowboarding, 20) camping.

 What work am I curious about?

 Examples: 1) a researcher in Physics, 2) strategic management consulting, 3) writing, 4) corporate finance consulting, 5) doing third-world development work, 6) politics, 7) script writer, 8) movie producer, 9) singer or song composer, 10) dancer, 11) professional chef, 12) garden design, 13) foreign diplomat, 14) technology consultant, 15) international business, 16) counseling, 17) marketing, 18) public relations, 19) interior designer, 20) veterinarian, 21) working with teams, 22) workshop facilitator, 23) historical research, 24) stand-up comedian, 25) photographer for print magazines.
-What are I fassingted about?

 What am I fascinated about?

 Examples: 1) people who have overcome barriers in their life, 2) people who have done extraordinary things in their life, 3) people who inspire others, 4) children, 5) animals, 6) homeless people - everyone has a story, 7) people truly aligned to their gifts What are my dreams?
 (Don't think of ways you can't achieve them!)

-Examples: 1) create a technology company; 2) write a book, 3) finding a position working with international businesses or organizations, 4) learn to fly, 5) be a host of a natural wild life show.
+Examples: 1) create a technology company; 2) write a book, 3) finding a position working with international businesses or organizations, 4) learn to fly, 5) be a host of a natural wild life show

-amples: 1) write books and articles full time, 2) buy a medium-sized business and grow into a large business, 3) earn a Ph.D.
-4) gain international experience by working road, 5) start my own global, high tech company, 6) write a script for a movie, 7) open antiques and new furniture store, 8) writer and photographer for a national magazine, open an art gallery with all types of art forms and media.

-rpose in life is
+What would I do if I knew I couldn't fail?
+(Money, time and energy aren't concerns, nothing stops you and no barriers stand in your way.)
+Examples: 1) write books and articles full time, 2) buy a medium-sized business and grow it into a large business, 3) earn a Ph.D.
+4) gain international experience by working abroad, 5) start my own global, high tech company, 6) write a script for a movie, 7) open an antiques and new furniture store, 8) writer and photographer for a national magazine, 9) open an art gallery with all types of art forms and media.
+My purpose in life is

-,